pymupdf/PyMuPDF/docs/about.rst

     Therefore input files are mostly in a form that's useful for text extraction.

-    If faithful reproduction of layout is important, then consider using :ref:`PyMuPDF Pro <pymupdf-pro>`.
+    If faithful reproduction of layout is important, then consider using :ref:`PyMuPDF Office <pymupdf-office>`.

 ----